myarete/now-app/README.md

 ## Usage

-You can download the latest release from [here](https://now-auto-updates.now.sh/download/osx).
+You can download the latest release from [here](https://now-auto-updates.now.sh/download/osx) (macOS - more platforms soon).

 ## Caught a bug?